Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - Open https://archipelago.gg/uploads in your favorite web browser, and upload the output .zip you just generated.
 Click "Create New Room".
 - The room page should give you a hostname and port number to connect to, e.g. "archipelago.gg:12345".

 For a more complex multiworld, you'd put one `.yaml` file in the `\Players` folder for each world you want to generate.
-You can have multiple worlds of the same game (each with different settings), as well as several different games, as long as each `.yaml` file has a unique player/slot name.
+You can have multiple worlds of the same game (each with different options), as well as several different games, as long as each `.yaml` file has a unique player/slot name.
 It also doesn't matter who plays which game; it's common for one human player to play more than one game in a multiworld.

 ### Modding and Running Outer Wilds